Ricette di Sicilia

 - 1

-Trim the celery, slice into rounds and blanch for 10 minutes in salted water.
+Trim the celery and slice into rounds, then blanch in salted boiling water for 10 minutes.
 Drain and set aside.

 - 2

-Thinly slice the onions and gently soften them in a casserole pan with extra-virgin olive oil until translucent.
-Set aside.
+Thinly slice the onions and gently soften them in a pan with extra virgin olive oil until translucent.
+Remove from the pan and set aside.

 - 3

-Peel and cube the apples, then sauté them in the same pan with the onion cooking juices until lightly golden.
+Peel and dice the apples into even cubes, then sauté them in the same pan with the onion juices until golden.

 - 4

-Return the onions to the pan along with the celery, olives and capers.
-Stir to combine.
+Return the onions to the pan along with the celery, olives, and capers, stirring to combine all the flavours.

 - 5

-Dissolve the sugar in the vinegar and pour into the pan, increasing the heat to let the sharpness evaporate.
+Dissolve the sugar in the vinegar and pour into the pan, turning up the heat to let the sharpness evaporate slightly.

 - 6

-Cook for a few minutes to bring the flavours together, then remove from the heat and allow the apple caponata to cool for at least 30 minutes.
+Allow the mixture to simmer for a few minutes, then remove from the heat and leave the apple caponata to cool for at least half an hour.

 - 7

-Serve at room temperature as a side dish or as part of an antipasto spread.
+Serve at room temperature as a side dish or a refined starter.

 💡 Tips and Variations